The Bayesian Learning Rule: Newton's Method from the BLR

 where $c_{ij}=1/2$ if $i=j$ and $c_{ij}=1$ if $i\not=j$ (since $\vC$ is symmetric), respectively.
 Using these, we obtain \cref{eq:ngrad_1_gauss} and \cref{eq:ngrad_2_gauss}.

 The following derivation is also detailed in \cite{khan2018fast}.
 We now use the definitions of natural and expectation parameters from \cref{eq:full_gauss_params} in the BLR \cref{eq:bayes_learn_rule}.
-The base-measure is constant for the multivariate Gaussian, hence
+The function $h(\vparam)$ is constant for the multivariate Gaussian, hence

 The update for $\vS_{t+1}$ can be obtained using \cref{eq:ngrad_2_gauss},

 We can simplify the update for the mean using \cref{eq:ngrad_1_gauss},